iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> Initially I really liked amwell, it was simple and easy to use, and made seeing a doctor during the pandemic a lot easier.
+However, their mobile app makes it impossible to see receipts/charges/important records, and you can't log in to their website if you're not on a computer.
+I haven't used their sevices in MONTHS and yet I still receive significant charges that I have to dispute with their customer support team.
+If you are going to use Amwell, just make sure they are only charging you for the amount you're supposed to pay, and remove your debit card information from your account IMMEDIATELY after you stop using the service, or just don't save it at all.<br> :date: __2021-05-11 14:26:13__

 > When the app opens it now says that their services are not available in my state of Florida.
 But it is available....just for 'better insurance' such as Blue Cross Blue shield and the like.<br> :date: __2021-04-20 23:42:21__

 > Not used<br> :date: __2021-04-19 05:04:06__